 Fatou consists of the Fininko Concession and Foutière Convention, and is located 280km south of Bamako, the capital city of Mali.
 Fatou forms a contiguous landholding exceeding 300km2 and has been acquired through agreements with local vendors.
 The Fatou Project is complementary to Kodal’s existing activities in southern Mali being 100km to the south of the town of Bougouni and only 30km to the west of the Nangalasso Gold Project.

 The project is advanced with previous exploration defining preliminary mineral resource estimates.
 Kodal considers Fatou to have excellent exploration prospects that are drill ready and have potential to expand the defined zones of gold mineralisation.
-Historic exploration has been completed by AngloGold Ashanti and Rockridge Capital Corp, a Canadian listed company, which explored the project from 2010 to 2014 resulting in a preliminary Mineral Resource estimate exceeding 350,000 ounces gold for the Fatou Main prospect.
+Historic exploration was completed by AngloGold Ashanti and Rockridge Capital Corp, a Canadian listed company, which explored the project from 2010 to 2014 resulting in a preliminary Mineral Resource estimate exceeding 350,000 ounces gold for the Fatou Main prospect.

 The Fatou Project is hosted within the Birimian sequence of West Africa, a sequence of mafic volcanic rocks separated by sedimentary basins and are intruded by granitic rocks of varying composition.
 The geology at Fatou is mostly sedimentary sequences interlayered phyllite and siltstone along with abundant volcaniclastic and tuffaceous strata.
 These rocks are intruded by three phases of granodiorite occurring as small plutons and stocks.
 Minor mafic and felsic dikes occur as tabular stocks.
 The geology is weathered to a depth of 75m (typical depth between 35m and 50m) and laterite capped mesa are formed with the laterite extending for several metres’ depth.